 If we do not live in reality we are doomed to boxing the air; expending ourselves in our war with God by kicking against His ordained reality.
 Yes, you are to fight.
 But you are to fight the good fight.
-And to fight the good fight, you need a place to stand, a foundation, a starting point if you will.
-You will need in fact to be living in reality and not a self-created fairy land.
-Here are some numerated realities upon which it is safe to stand so that your stand may be valiant.
+And to fight the good fight you need a place to stand, a foundation, a starting point if you will.
+You will need in fact to be living in reality and not a self-created fairy-land.
+So here are some numerated realities upon which it is safe to stand so that your stand may be valiant.
 They are elementary, yes, but unless they are established first in your heart, the rest fall down:

 Reality number 1, God exists

 There is a God.
 There is a cause behind your existence, a creator.
-He is many things to us that happen to be acceptable to man, but he is also the One to whom we are all ultimately accountable, which, as it turns out, is the ultimate rub.
-Man is by his nature a religious being.
-Even in a secular society such as ours in which the non-existence of God is preached day and night, very few people believe that there is no God.
+There is much about His character that is acceptable to man, but there is also much that is not.
+Man is, by his nature, a religious being.
+Even in a our secular society where the non-existence of God is preached day and night, very few people believe that there actually is no God.
 They know deep down inside that there is.
 You will notice that the modern outspoken atheist has actually evolved.
 He used to be an “a”-theists–with “a” meaning “not”.
 But he has become the “anti”-theists.
 There is a big difference between the two.
 The anti-theist is not content to simply believe that there is no God.
-No, he must war against the the God that he believes is not, and in so doing has become a good example of “beating against the air”.
+No, he must war against the God that he believes is not, and in so doing has become a good example of “beating against the air”.
 The fact is that God does exist.
 This must be our starting point.
 It is a reality we must accept.
 It cannot be changed.

 Reality number 2, The God that exists commands

 Law is reality.
 It can either be loved or hated but it still is.
 But law is also misunderstood.
 No one, for example, would desire to live in a society in which nothing is against the law.
 That would be chaos.
 Furthermore, the very existence of good depends on law, as does evil.
-If we deny the existence of law we deny the existence of both.
+If we deny the existence of law we deny the existence of both good and evil.
 But the existence of law raises questions that you, my dear children, ought to spend a little time during your short lives contemplating, lest you end up fighting against things that you cannot change.
-The first questions you must answer concerns law’s author.
-Is it man?
-Or is it God?
+The first questions you must answer concerns the law’s author.
+Is it man, or is it God?
 Reality dictates that how a person answers these questions will determine whether or not that person can in fact live in reality.
-While man is a religious being, he also is a rebellious being.
+While man is a religious being, he is also a rebellious being.
 His very nature desires to escape God’s sovereignty and seek his own.
 He wants to determine for himself what is good and evil.
 But if mortal man appoints himself as the author of law, then good and evil would necessarily have to be capricious.
-Law would have to be dependant on the whims of man in a given age, which is to say that good and evil would ultimately be non-existent.
+Law would have to be dependent on the whims of man in a given age, which is to say that good and evil would still ultimately be non-existent.
 History bears this out.
 The very righteousness you fight for today may well be deemed by future generations to be “evil”.
-That, children would be beating against the air.
+That, dear children, would be beating against the air.
 It is running without aim.
 No, the reality is that God commands His creation.
 This is a reality we must accept.
 It cannot be changed.

 Reality number 3, The God that exists is not silent